 This assignment consists of three parts: a poem, a reflection on your work and the revision process, and a formal response to a classmate’s poem.
 The poem and reflection should be submitted on your class site.
 The formal response will be submitted as a hardy copy in class.

-Your poem should be 5-30 lines.
+Your poem should be about 5-30 lines.
 If you want to write haiku or other short poems, you should write multiple poems to get to the minimum line requirement, and there should be some sort of thematic or narrative connection between the poems.
 The maximum line requirement applies as well, both for the sake of our available time to workshop our poems and so that you can better focus your attention and ideas.
+If you write more than 30 lines, we might need to focus on part of the poem in our workshop.

 There are no particular constraints on the subject matter or language of your poem, but please be mindful and respectful of your classmates in terms of what you are asking them to read.
 For further thoughts and activities to help you develop your poem, see this handout.